Wednesday, 8 November 2017

 Thayar : Sri Ranganayaki.

-Unlike other temples this place Srirangam is inside the temple complex.
-The Srirangam is in an island surrounded by Kollidam and Kaveri river.
-The temple is facing south with 7 prakaras ( corridors ), 23 gopuras and 54 Sannidhis spread in 156 acre.
+Unlike other temples, this place, Srirangam, is inside the temple complex.
+Srirangam is on an island surrounded by the Kollidam and Kaveri rivers.
+The temple faces south with 7 praharas (corridors), 23 gopuras, and 54 Sannidhis spread over 156 acres.

-The 7th prakara is called as Adayavalainthan and the same was constructed by one of the Pandya Kings during 12th to 14th century.
-The emblem of Pandya’s is inscribed on the passage of the Rajagopuram.
-Sannadhis in this prakara are Vamana Vishnu, Andal Nachiyar, Thulukka Nachiyar and Aranganathar.
+The 7th prakara is called Adayavalainthan, and the same was constructed by one of the Pandya Kings during the 12th to 14th century.
+The emblem of the Pandya is inscribed on the passage of the Rajagopuram.
+Sannadhis in this prakara are Vamana Vishnu, Andal Nachiyar, Thulukka Nachiyar, and Aranganathar.

-The 6th prakara is called as Kaliyuga Raman thiruveedhi, which has 4 gopuras.
-It is believed that these gopuras are constructed by Pandiyas and Hoysalas.
-The Temple chariots are kept in this prakaram.
+The 6th prakara is called Kaliyuga Raman thiruveedhi, which has 4 gopuras.
+It is believed that these gopuras were constructed by the Pandiyas and the Hoysalas.
+The Temple chariots are kept in this praharam.

-The 5th prakara called as Uttara veedhi, which has the residences.
-Beyond this devotees are advised not to wear chapels and considered as the holy place.
+The 5th prahara, called Uttara veedhi, has the residences.
+Beyond this, devotees are advised not to wear chapels as they are considered holy places.

-It was believed that 4th Corridor was constructed by Thirumangai Alwar during 7th century.
-This prakara is called as Akalangal thiru veedhi otherwise known as Ranga Vasal or Nanmugan gopuram.
-Non hindus are permitted till the Venugopala Krishna's sannidhi.
-The Venugopala Krishna Sannidhi sanctum walls has the beautiful statues, females and males intrinsically carved reliefs.
-This was believed to be constructed during Hoysala period.
-There is a provision to climb up the temple top to watch the beauty of the temple complex with gopuras and vimanas. ( we have got permission to climb on the roof top of this temple ).
-There is a museum which displays the gifted articles, ivory statues, coins and brass & bronze statues.
-The Shesha Rayar Mandapam with exquisitely carved 8 pillars has the statues and reliefs of epic & puranas and a Thousand Pillar ( 953 pillars ) Mandapam are also in this prakaram.
+It is believed that the 4th corridor was constructed by Thirumangai Alwar during the 7th century.
+This prakara is called Akalangal Thiru Veedhi, otherwise known as Ranga Vasal or Nanmugan Gopuram.
+Non-Hindus are permitted till Venugopala Krishna's sannidhi.
+The Venugopala Krishna Sannidhi sanctum walls have beautiful statues, females, and intrinsically carved reliefs.
+This was believed to have been constructed during the Hoysala period.
+There is a provision to climb up the temple top to watch the beauty of the temple complex with gopuras and vimanas.
+(We have got permission to climb on the rooftop of this temple ).
+There is a museum that displays the gifted articles, ivory statues, coins, and brass & bronze statues.
+The Shesha Rayar Mandapam, with exquisitely carved 8 pillars, has statues and reliefs of epic & Puranas, and a Thousand Pillar (953 pillars) Mandapam is also in this praharam.

-The Venugopala Krishna Sannidhi sanctum walls has the beautiful statues This was believed to be constructed during Hoysala period.
+The Venugopala Krishna Sannidhi sanctum walls have beautiful statues.
+This was believed to have been constructed during the Hoysala period.

 Nayak Kings who reconstructed the mandapams

-The 3rd prakara gopuram is called as Karthigai.
-This prakara has the Garuda thoon, mandapam and Garudalwar sannadhi.
-The Garuda mandapam was built with beautifully carved 212 pillars.
-The mandapam was built during Nayak period, whose statues are on the pillars.
-On the west side there are 5 grain storage bins.
-This prakara also has the sannadhis of Vasudeva Vishnu, Muthalawars, Dhanvantari.
-Paramapatha Vasal is on the north prakara wall, which will be opened on Vaikunta ekadasi day.
-On the east side Chandra pushkarani built like Chandran.
-Around this pushkarani sannadhis for Krishnar, Thondaradipodi alwar, Anantha sayana.
-Urchava vahanas are also kept in this prakaram on the east side near Surya pushkarani.
+The 3rd prahara gopuram is called Karthigai.
+This prakara has the Garuda thoon, mandapam, and Garudalwar sannadhi.
+The Garuda mandapam was built with 212 beautifully carved pillars.
+The mandapam was built during the Nayak period, whose statues are on the pillars.
+On the west side, there are 5 grain storage bins.
+This prakara also has the sannadhis of Vasudeva Vishnu, Muthalawars, and Dhanvantari.
+Paramapatha Vasal is on the north prakara wall, which will be opened on Vaikunta Ekadasi day.
+On the east side, Chandra pushkarani was built like Chandran.
+Around this pushkarani sannadhis for Krishna, Thondaradipodi alwar, Anantha sayana.
+Urchava vahanas are also kept in this praharam on the east side near Surya pushkarani.

-Storage bins to store grains now the same is not used
+Storage bins to store grains are not used

-The 2nd prakara was covered with gold plates by Jadavarma Sundara Pandiyan.
-This prakara is called as Kulasekaran thiruveethi and we have to pass through Ariyapadaal gopuram.
-The is gopuram was damaged during muslim invasion and reconstructed during 15th century.
-Golden plated Dwajasthambam and balipeedam are in the second prakaram.
-Nayaka kings statues are on the pillars, who had done thirupani to this prakara.
-On the south side sannadhi for Saraswathy and Hayagreevar and Vishnu Dhasamurthy.
+The 2nd prahara was covered with gold plates by Jadavarma Sundara Pandiyan.
+This prakara is called Kulasekaran thiruveethi, and we have to pass through Ariyapadaal Gopuram.
+The gopuram was damaged during the Muslim invasion and reconstructed during the 15th century.
+The golden-plated Dwajasthambam and balipeedam are in the second praharam.
+Nayaka king's statues are on the pillars, who had done thirupani to this prakara.
+On the south side are sannadhi for Saraswathy, Hayagreevara, and Vishnu Dhasamurthy.
 Durai mandapam is also in the second prakara with two vimanas.

-The 1st prakara was constructed by the Chozha King Rajamahendra Chozha (1017 CE to 1137 CE), the son of Rajendra Chozha II and called as Rajamahendran thiruveedhi.
-The main sanctum is constructed in this prakaram.
-Dwarapalakas, sanga nidhi and Padmanidhi are at the entrance of the sanctum.
-On the south and west side mirror to see Urchavars purapadu.
-On the west platform there is a box contains Vijayaranga Chokkanatha Nayak ( 1706 to 1732 CE ), his wife, his son and his daughter in-law statues made of ivory.
-On the south west corner Swamy’s jewellery are kept.
-On the north west corner are the yaga sala, Thondaiman mandapam and Kili ( parrot ) mandapam with parrot cage ( to remind that this temple was identified by the parrot.
-The sanctum was constructed in oval shape.
-Moolavar is in reclining posture on Adhiseshan.
-The moolavar is about 6.4 meter ( 21 feet ) long made of stucco.
+The 1st prahara was constructed by the Chozha King Rajamahendra Chozha (1017 CE to 1137 CE), the son of Rajendra Chozha-II, and called Rajamahendran thiruveedhi.
+The main sanctum is constructed in this praharam.
+Dwarapalakas, sanga nidhi, and Padmanidhi are at the entrance of the sanctum.
+On the south and west side, mirror to see Urchavars purapadu.
+On the west platform, there is a box containing statues of Vijayaranga Chokkanatha Nayak (1706 to 1732 CE), his wife, his son, and his daughter-in-law, all made of ivory.
+On the southwest corner, Swamy’s jewelry is kept.
+On the northwest corner are the yaga sala, Thondaiman mandapam, and Kili (parrot) mandapam, with a parrot cage to remind us that this temple was identified by the parrot.
+The sanctum was constructed in an oval shape.
+Moolavar is in a reclining posture on Adhiseshan.
+The moolavar is about 6.4 meters (21 feet) long and made of stucco.
 Moolavar is applied with punuku and oil.
-Ranganathar’s feet are kept on lotus.
-Urchavar Azhagiya manavalar is in front of moolavar.
-In addition to this there is a gold urchavar, who will be taken out for thiruveethi ula during important occasions.
-It was learnt that Moolavar was taken to Tirupati during Muslim invasion.
-On the moolavar sanctum gold plated 4 kalasa vimana with reliefs of Paravasuthevar, Achuthar, Ananthar and Venugopalar.
+Ranganathar’s feet are kept on a lotus.
+Urchavar Azhagiya Manavalar is in front of moolavar.
+In addition to this, there is a gold utsava murti, which will be taken out for thiruveethi ula during important occasions.
+It was learned that Moolavar was taken to Tirupati during the Muslim invasion.
+On the moolavar sanctum, there is a gold-plated 4-kalasa vimana with reliefs of Paravasuthevar, Achuthar, Ananthar, and Venugopalar.

 The entrance arch to the main sanctum

-As per the legend the temple was constructed by Chozha King Killivalavan, whose ancestor is Dharmavarma Chozhan.
-But there is no proof for this instead we get the Chozha inscriptions starting from 10th century only.
-But as per the Tamil literatures the temple exits even before 10th century.
-There are about 400 inscriptions available in this temple and the oldest is 10th century ( 907 CE ) Parantaka Chozha- I’s 17th year rule.
-The inscriptions speaks about constructions of new sannadhi and the donations made for regular poojas and functions.
-Jadavarma Sundara Pandiyan –I’s ( 1251 – 1268 CE ), inscription speaks about the construction and covering with gold plate of Thiruvaranganathar Sannadhi, Vishwaksena Sannadhi, Maha Vishnu sannadhi, Vishnu Narasimhar Sannidhi, Three Vimanas and madapalli.
+As per the legend, the temple was constructed by Chozha King Killivalavan, whose ancestor is Dharmavarma Chozhan.
+But there is no proof for this; instead, we get the Chozha inscriptions starting from the 10th century only.
+But as per the Tamil literature, the temple existed even before the 10th century.
+There are about 400 inscriptions available in this temple, and the oldest is from the 10th century (907 CE) during Parantaka Chozha-I’s 17th-year rule.
+The inscriptions speak about the construction of a new sannadhi and the donations made for regular poojas and functions.
+Jadavarma Sundara Pandiyan I’s (1251–1268 CE) inscription speaks about the construction and covering with a gold plate of Thiruvaranganathar Sannadhi, Vishwaksena Sannadhi, Maha Vishnu sannadhi, Vishnu Narasimhar Sannidhi, Three vimanas, and madapalli.

-The temple has the mixture of Chozhas, Pandiyas, Vijayanagara, Hoysalas, period architecture.
-The temple was subjected to extensive damage during Muslim invasion especially during 13th century Malik Kafur and rebuilt to the present state by the Vijayanagara Kings during 15th and 16th century.
-The present golden plate covering for the moolavar vimana was done in 17th century by Thanjavur Achuthappa Nayakar.
+The temple has a mixture of Chozhas, Pandyas, Vijayanagara, and Hoysalas period architecture.
+The temple was subjected to extensive damage during the Muslim invasion, especially during the 13th century Malik Kafur, and was rebuilt to the present state by the Vijayanagara Kings during the 15th and 16th centuries.
+The present golden plate covering for the moolavar vimana was done in the 17th century by Thanjavur Achuthappa Nayakar.

 TEMPLE TIMINGS:

-The temple will be kept opened between 06.00 hrs to 21.00 hrs, during pooja time dharshan will not be allowed.
+The temple will be kept open from 06.00 hrs and 21.00 hrs; during pooja time, darshan will not be allowed.

 CONTACT DETAILS: